• Raghavendra Nagar, Nacharam, Hyderabad.

 Prognosis

 PDN is a chronic condition, but its progression can be slowed with effective management of blood sugar levels and symptoms.
 Pain management and lifestyle modifications can significantly improve quality of life for individuals with PDN.
+Meet our leading pain management expert in Hyderabad for innovative solutions.

 Leave a Reply